gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 The description of the subclassing is in `ObjectSubclass`.
 - `NAME` must be at least three characters long and start with ‘a–z’, ‘A–Z’ or ‘_’.
    We recommend to use crate-name + module-path + object-name in order to avoid name collisions.
 It is idiomatic to use CamelCase here.
-- `Type` refers to the actual GObject that will be created afterwards
+- `Type` refers to the actual GObject that will be created afterwards.
-- `ParentType` is the GObject we inherit of
+- `ParentType` is the GObject we inherit of.

 After that, we would have the option to override the virtual methods of our ancestors.
 Since we only want to have a plain button for now, we override nothing.